 Community Nursery School is a non-profit institution and is open to all children and families without regard to race, color, cultural heritage, sex, religion, disability, gender orientation, or national origin.
 At CNS we strive to help children recognize and appreciate their own unique qualities as well as those of others.
 We also help children understand the common threads that we all share.
 CNS works closely with the Lexington Public Schools Special Education Department to provide an inclusive environment that allows all children to learn and grow together.
 Because families are actively involved at the school, we have the unique opportunity to learn from one another.
 We are committed to diversity at CNS and welcome families to share their stories, foods, songs, crafts, and customs to help us learn about and celebrate the cultural richness of our community.

 The CNS core program runs from 9:00am to 12:00pm.
-It includes three active classrooms and a multipurpose room (studio and kitchen area).
+It includes three active classrooms, a multipurpose room (studio and kitchen area), and nearly two acres of private outdoor space.

 The Yellow Door Room is mainly composed of children who are three years of age.
 Up to twelve children attend the Yellow Door Room each morning.
 We offer an option of two or three days in this classroom.
-Five days is also an option based on director approval.
+Five days is also an option for a small number of children.

 The ratio of children to teachers is approximately eight to one, with our youngest group having a ratio of six to one (children:teachers).